qwganker/boring/README.en.md

 ### Manage Prometheus instances
 - In the management UI, add or edit a Prometheus instance and provide the access address, control address (the address `boring-agent` listens on), username/password, and other details.
-- Alert rules are created via the rule configuration page and will be synchronized to the corresponding Prometheus instances after submission.
+- Rules are created via the alert rule configuration page and will be synchronized to the corresponding Prometheus instances after submission.

 ![](doc/prom.png)

 ### Manage alert rules